 The first thing I would advise is for you to actually identify your goals!
 What are you trying to accomplish by raising this round of funds?
 Get to a working prototype or beta application?
 Reach breakeven?
 Obtain an investor partner who is very important, for reasons other than the money itself?
 How much money do you need?
 Are you trying to fund a “rocket ship”, or maybe a more modest vertical SaaS business in a niche market?
 It’s important to answer these types of questions upfront.

-Fundraising is by definition a strategic activity; you need to develop a strategic plan for the activity before you consider the choosing of a method of implementation.
+Fundraising is by definition a strategic activity; you need to develop a strategic plan for the activity before you consider the method of implementation.
 So don’t skip this step and take the planning seriously.
 Do your planning well and it will go a long way toward leading you to the right funding methodology.
 This could include angel funding, bootstrapping, private equity funding, etc., in addition to the VC and equity crowdfunding approaches being discussed in this article.
 I wrote more on Strategic Fundraising here.

 Market size and potential